Magdalena HoldarSenior lecturer, associate professor

 Research

-I received my PhD at Stockholm University in 2005 with the dissertation Scenography in Action: Space, Time and Movement in Theatre Productions by Ingmar Bergman.
-Using director Ingmar Bergman’s late productions as case studies, the thesis developed theoretical and methodological tools for the analysis of art that is ephemeral or primarily exists in a state of continuous change.
+I received my doctorate in 2005 at Stockholm University with the dissertation Scenography in Action: Space, Time, and Movement in Theatre Productions by Ingmar Bergman.
+Using the director Ingmar Bergman’s late works for the stage as case studies, the dissertation developed theoretical and methodological tools to analyse ephemeral art characterised by instability and change.
+Via three crucial elements in scenography for the stage—space, time, and movement—the research showed how they, independently or combined, transgress the built, material set and become a continuously moving and shifting phenomenon or art form.

 Publications